buddhist-uni/buddhist-uni.github.io/_courses/imagery/conclusion.md

 description: That's enough, venerable sir — what you have done, what you have offered. ~ <a href="https://www.accesstoinsight.org/tipitaka/sn/sn41/sn41.004.than.html" target="_blank" ga-event-value="0.4">SN 41.4</a>
 ---

+### Sutta

+{% include content_blurb.html category="canon" slug="thig16.1" %}

+In this final sutta, we see the Princess Sumedhā pull out all the stops: reviewing many of the Buddha's greatest similes and showing us all how to put them to good use!

 ### Final Reflections

 Thinking back to all the similes we read in this class: What similes do you remember most vividly?
 Did they have anything in common?
 Do you remember any similes involving water?
 Fire?
 Animals?
 Crafts?